 Our older patients may remember the amalgam (silver) fillings that dentists used in the past for repairing cavities in the teeth.
 You may even have some of these silver fillings left in your mouth from early dental work performed on you.
 Today, modern dentistry takes a different approach to fillings.
 Amalgams can cause adverse health risks if the metal leaks, may not bond well to your teeth, and can be unpleasing to the eye.
 There is nothing natural about having teeth filled with silver-colored metals.
-Today, we use natural-looking composite to improve your tooth structure along with the appearance of the tooth.
-To learn more about composite fillings from Made Ya Smile Dental, a family dental practice, contact our friendly team today in Kingwood, TX.
+Today, we use natural-looking tooth-colored composite resin to improve your tooth structure along with the appearance of the tooth.
+To learn more about composite resin dental fillings from Made Ya Smile Dental, a family dental practice, contact our friendly team today in Kingwood, TX.

-You qualify for tooth-colored fillings if you have first-time cavities or old amalgam fillings that need to be replaced.
+You qualify for tooth-colored resin fillings if you have first-time cavities or old amalgam fillings that need to be replaced.
 We use a composite resin that is tooth-colored on chipped teeth, uneven biting edges, or worn tooth enamel as well.
 We will select the shade that matches the color of your tooth.

 Adults and children alike may have dental anxiety.
 This is why we offer two types of calming sedation dentistry for a relaxing experience.
 Commonly, we offer nitrous oxide gas (laughing gas) for patients receiving fillings.
 Oral-conscious sedation may be used for patients getting fillings alongside more invasive dental work.
 Once you are numb and calm, your dentist will remove the decay or old filling with the decayed or damaged areas of the tooth using advanced dental instruments.
-Then, we will rinse and dry the area before layering the tooth-colored composite material in place.
+Then, we will rinse and dry the area before layering the white composite tooth filling material in place.
 A curing light will be used to harden your filling, which will then be polished to a smooth feel and appearance.
 Our team will check your bite to ensure comfort and provide any post-filling instructions.

 We will check your fillings at each dental exam in the future to make sure they are doing their job properly or if they need to be replaced.

-Most dental insurance plans cover at least a percentage of the cost for filling for dental cavities or tooth damage.
+Most dental insurance plans cover at least a percentage of the cost of filling for dental cavities or tooth damage.
 Our billing coordinator will contact your insurance company and review your benefits.
 It may not cover replacing fillings for cosmetic reasons.
 Made Ya Smile Dental accepts most PPO plans and will file your claim on your behalf.
 To cover what is left of your costs, we can give you information on financing through CareCredit®.

-Say good riddance to the metal fillings of the past and replace them with our tooth-colored filling that is just as strong yet aesthetically pleasing.
+Say good riddance to the metal fillings of the past and replace them with our tooth-colored resin filling that is just as strong yet aesthetically pleasing.
 Your fillings should blend into the natural landscape of your teeth.
 Gone are the days of looking like you have a mouth full of dark metal fillings.
 Our dentist at Made Ya Smile Dental can offer a more conservative approach to restoring health and wellness to your decayed teeth with tooth-colored fillings.
 Book a consultation with our team at Made Ya Smile Dental in Kingwood, TX to discover your options in tooth-colored fillings.